SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 a glitch art process.<br>
 an oracle.<br></i>
 <br>
+This project is dedicated to my friend Jon Cates (http://systemsapproach.net)<br>
 <b>Notes:</b><br>
 “When you cut into the present the future leaks out.”<br>
 – William S. Burroughs<br>